 - Blend all ingredients until they form a solid mass in the food processor (it should be very fine with the occasional chunk).

-- If the dates are very firm and resisting blending just blend partially and let soak about 15 minutes to soften.
+- If the dates are very firm or dry, let them soak in a little purified water for about 15 minutes to soften.
+Discard any excess water.

-- Blend until smooth and creamy, then frost the cake.
+- Blend all ingredients until smooth and creamy, then frost the cake.